Image of liquid chromatography system used for viral clearance studies.

 Viral Clearance studies are a critical preventative measure to ensure the security of biological products.
 Accidental viral contaminations can unfortunately happen during the manufacturing process.
 The process must comprise manufacturing steps which reduce contamination of the final products to an acceptable level for the safety of the patient.
-Viral Clearance is required for a multitude of biotherapeutics products that include medical devices, monoclonal antibodies, gene therapy products, blood, and plasma products from donors.
+They are required for a multitude of biotherapeutics products that include medical devices, monoclonal antibodies, gene therapy products, blood, and plasma products from donors.

 Viral Clearance and the New ICH guidelines